dlbewley/guifreelife-src/content/blog/Extracting-CA-Certs-From-Kubeconfig.md

   - OCP4
   - openshift
   - ssl
+description: How to extract and split the CA certificates into individual files from an OpenShift kubeconfig.
 ---

 OpenShift creates a number of Certificate Authorities to sign TLS certificates which secure functions including load balancing of the API and Ingress services.